Free expat tax extension icon

 Requirements for residency

 The good news is: You don't need to be a resident to buy property in Panama.
-However, owning property can help you qualify for residency through Panama's Friendly Nations Visa program or the Panama Real Estate Investor Visa, which requires a minimum investment of $200,000.
+However, owning property can help you qualify for residency through Panama's Friendly Nations Visa program or Panama's Qualified Investor Visa.

 Many Americans buy property in Panama without becoming residents, using their properties as vacation homes or rental investments.
 However, if you plan to live in Panama full-time, obtaining residency will simplify many aspects of life, including banking and accessing local services.